gogotanaka/Rubype/README.md

 # Feature
 ### Super clean!!!
-I know is't terrible to run your important code with such a hacked gem.
+I know it's terrible to run your important code with such a hacked gem.
 But this contract is implemented by less than 80 lines source code!
 (It is not too little, works well enough) https://github.com/gogotanaka/Rubype/blob/develop/lib/rubype.rb#L2-L79